lukaskubanek/LoremIpsum/Readme.markdown

 This repository contains two [example projects](/Examples/) for each platform where the usage of *Lorem Ipsum* is shown.

 ![Mac OS X Example Screenshot](/Screenshot.png)

+## Release Notes

+The relase notes can be found [here](https://github.com/lukaskubanek/LoremIpsum/releases).

 ## Author